-In-house marketing operations are changing the way corporations everywhere are operating, expanding their capabilities, and there's plenty of good reasons why.
+In-house agencies, moving marketing operations internally are expanding their capabilities— and there's plenty of good reasons why.
 A survey of 400 marketers released by Gartner last month found that 29% of work previously handled by agencies has moved in-house in the past year.
 What's causing this rise of in-house creative services?
 Read on to find out.

 In-House Teams Improve Marketing Agility